steffitan23/cubstart-website/src/hw/web/hw2.md

 _This should look similar to our CSS code for the Experience Section._

 ### Question 7.
 Make your link pretty!
-_Make your link look like the one below!
+_Make your link look something like the one below!
 Hint: set text-decoration to none, add padding, and use the box-shadow property.
 The background color in the image below is rgb(42, 65, 167)._
 <img src="/assets/hw2/hw2-link.png" style="width: 50%; padding: 20px 0;"/>

 # Optional: Do whatever you want!